RonnaTechnologies/flute/README.md

 ## Building the project

-It's a header only library, include `flute.hpp` and build your source files as usual.
+It's a header-only library, include `flute.hpp` and build your source files as usual.

 ## Documentation